How leading retailers forecast demand at store-SKU Level

 In practice, forecasts are generated at the intersection of: Store × SKU × Time

 This means each store effectively has its own demand curve for every product.
+Demand does not diverge at the category level.
+It diverges store by store.

 For example, consider a sportswear retailer selling the same running shoe across three store types.